 I. Background

 The digital environment is characterized by ubiquotuous intermediation: most of the actions we take on the web are enabled, controlled or otherwise regulated through the operation of online platforms (see: definition n in Appendix 1).
-Online platforms are essential instruments for individuals to educate themselves, communicate information, store and share data.
-Increasingly, the operation of these platforms affects individuals’ ability to develop themselves and engage in a substantial amount of social interactions.
+Online platforms are essential instruments for individuals to educate themselves, communicate information, store and share data (see definition d in Appendix).
+Increasingly, the operation of these platforms affects individuals’ ability to develop their own personality and engage in a substantial amount of social interactions.
 The online world might thus challenge the system of human rights protection traditionally used in the offline world, which relies predominantly on a public infrastructure.
 If private actors are no parties to international treaties, they cannot, accordingly, be held liable under international law for human rights violations they commit or enable.
 Yet, respect of human rights undoubtedly represents an important factor in assessing the conduct of corporations from the perspective of a variety of stakeholders, including governments, investors and increasingly, consumers.

 This is especially relevant in the context of online platforms designed to serve the needs of a global community, and forced to satisfy different, often conflicting legal requirements across the various jurisdictions where they operate.
-In light of the important role that online platforms are playing in shaping a global information society and the significant impact they have on the exercise of the rights of Internet users, an expectation exists that such entities behave “responsibly”, thus refraining from the violation of internationally recognised human rights standards and offering effective remedies aimed at repairing the negative consequences that their activities may determine on users rights.[1]
+In light of the key role that online platforms are playing in shaping a global information society and the significant impact they have on the exercise of the rights of Internet users (see definition k in Appendix), an expectation exists that such entities behave “responsibly”, thus refraining from the violation of internationally recognised human rights standards and offering effective remedies aimed at repairing the negative consequences that their activities may have on users’ rights.[1]

 The existence of a responsibility of private sector actors to respect human rights, which was affirmed in the UN Guiding Principles on Business and Human Rights[2] and unanimously endorsed by the UN Human Rights Council, is grounded upon the tripartite framework developed by the UN Special Rapporteur for Business and Human Rights, according to which States are the primary duty bearers in securing the protection of human rights, corporations have the responsibility to respect human rights, and both entities are joint duty holders in providing effective remedies against human rights violations.